ray-x/ray-x-old.github.io/_posts/2023-12-19-Python-Django-TemplateandForm.md

 ## Django's form functionality can simplify and automate vast portions of this work, and can also do it more securely than most programmers would be able to do in code they wrote themselves.

-### Django handles three distinct parts of the work involved in forms: {#django-handles-three-distinct-parts-of-the-work-involved-in-forms collapsed="true"}
+### Django handles three distinct parts of the work involved in forms:

 ### preparing and restructuring data to make it ready for rendering